darvil82/PBar/README.md

 Note that the object constructor provides many arguments (all optional) for configuring the bar when constructing it:

-- **range**: This tuple will specify the range of two values to display in the progress bar.
+- **prange**: This tuple will specify the range of two values to display in the progress bar.

 - **text**: String to show in the progress bar.